"Make sure you have a good change process! Then the rest will come naturally."

 As test manager, I therefore also have a large network outside our IT department.
 And that is very useful in many situations.

 Testersuite is an important tool for us.
-It helps us to prepare and execute tests.
-The tool also solves the problem of finding test information.
+It helps us prepare and execute tests.
+In addition, the tool solves the problem of finding test information.
 No more chaos with Sharepoint, Excel and/or other systems.
 Testersuite is our source of test management information and test information.
-We keep grip and insight on the test process and at the same time we document everything.
-We have really achieved a lot with Testersuite.
+We keep a grip and insight on the testing process while documenting everything.
+We have really already achieved a lot with Testersuite.

 We use TOPdesk for our incident and change process.
-TOPdesk records the changes for which we must prepare and carry out tests in Testersuite.
-A standard link between Testersuite and TOPdesk is therefore highly desirable, and we expect to be able to establish one this autumn.
+TOPdesk contains the changes, for which we have to prepare and execute tests in Testersuite.
+The standard link between Testersuite and TOPdesk is therefore highly desirable and we expect to get that done this fall.

 I don't see it as a problem, but more as a fact.
 ICT has become indispensable in healthcare and of great complexity.
 Changes must be tested before they can be taken into production.
 Problems with the EPD can have major consequences for patients.